2xic/tinyeth/README.md

     - (todo) Implement EIP 1559
     - (todo) Add some tracking of the nonce to make things user friendly.

-- [ ] (put aside to finish networking first) Implement the EVM (i.e should be able to run a simple contract based on the bytecode)
+- [ ] (put aside to finish networking first) Implement the EVM (i.e should be able to run a simple contract based on the bytecode / mnemonic)

   Currently supports:
     - Runs basic contracts
+    - Converts mnemonic into bytecode.
+    - (wip) gas cost/refund computation -> let's you see how much gas is used when executing contract.
-    - (wip) you should be able to solve all these https://github.com/fvictorio/evm-puzzles puzzles with logic in this library, it's able to do up to level 7 currently.
+    - (wip) you should be able to solve all these https://github.com/fvictorio/evm-puzzles puzzles with logic in this library, it's able to do up to level 8 currently.
     - (wip) improved support for the abi, make it "easy" to encode calldata.

 - [ ] Data structures like block, transactions, accounts, Merkle Patricia Trie, ethash(?), etc